 Even as a child in the 80's I remember my father digging out the projector and shining the holiday snaps up onto the screen to go through them.
 It was actually an incredibly impressive way to view your shots and it's crazy to think that we traded that immersive 6 foot by 4 foot viewing experience for swiping through our latest and greatest shots in the palm of our hands.
 Surely we missed the point somewhere along the line where convenience trumped experience.

 Fast forward to the present and very few homes still have a projector, we've all opted to view our holiday snaps on our phones and maybe sometimes our T.V's if we're feeling really organised.
 That being said a lot of people still have their old projectors up in the attic somewhere languishing in obscurity, I know my father did and I nabbed it many years ago to give it a new lease of life as a photographic light/modifier.
 Using the projector as a light in your photography opens up a world of possibilities and once you start off down the path of projecting different images into new images you'll soon realise the potential the projector has to add something unique to your shots is boundless.
-When I was at Uni I had lot of fun experimenting with it and if you get the chance I recommend you having a rummage in the loft or asking your parents/grandparents if they've still got one hanging about, dust it off, change the fuse and have a play with it.
+When I was at University I had a lot of fun experimenting with it and if you get the chance I recommend you having a rummage in the loft or asking your parents/grandparents if they've still got one hanging about.
+If they do, dust it off, change the fuse and have a play with it.

 The properties of a projector to be aware of when using them in conduction with photography are first and foremost the slides.
 If you want to use a projector to shine an image into your scene then you first have to buy some E6 film, find an old 35mm camera, learn how to use it, shoot your shot, send it away for a fortnight to be processed, wait around for it to be delivered and then and only then can you delicately place your precious 35mm transparency into a slide mount, pop it into your projector and finally shine it into your scene.
-(Phew.
+(Phew, that's a to of steps!
 Be thankful you weren't trying to read that last sentence aloud).
 Pretty safe to say that firing up your old projector is not going to be a quick and spontaneous idea but if you've got a well thought out shot and an awesome image to shine into it then the results it can produce are very cool indeed.

 So what if you don't have two weeks to spare and the patience of a saint but you'd really like to use a projector in your shots?
 Welcome to the digital age.
 The modern alternative of course is the digital projector and this thing can literally shine any image you could possibly think of into your shot and if you have the right cable, you can shine that image from any device you like.
 Your T.V, your laptop and even your phone.
 The digital projectors have come down in price a lot in recent years and their main reason for existing now is for home entertainment.
 I've had mine for many, many years but the brightness is still ok.
 They're all a lot brighter as standard now but be mindful that you certainly get what you pay for to a certain extent and the key thing to look for if you're in the market to get one is the brightness.
 A digital projectors brightness is measured in lumens and they vary hugely.
 For example you can currently pick up a £50 digital projector on eBay with a brightness of 150 lumens but for a £120 you can pick one up with a brightness of 3000 lumens.
 That is literally like night and day and the extra money for the extra brightness is definitely worth it in my opinion.
 That extra brightness will allow you to shoot at faster shutter speeds and at lower ISO's, both of which are crucially important when photographing people.